Grand Canyon best hiked anti-clockwise

 We observe the disconnect between government authorities delegated with custodial responsibility for protecting and managing the natural values of The Greater Blue Mountains World Heritage Area, and with tourism providers and consumers.

 More recently we’ve observed multiple landslips left neglected for months and years, that then shut down many hiking tracks (as well as critical road and rail access).
-Government repeatedly allows wildfires to burn, in 2019 left to incinerate 80% of the world heritage area and other ‘National Parks’ so-called throughout New South Wales.
-Governmental abandonment of its national quarantine responsibilities allowed an imported China Virus Pandemic shut down Blue Mountains tourism and visitation completely for two years (2020-2021).
+Government repeatedly allows wildfires to burn, in October 2019 left to incinerate 80% of the world heritage area and other ‘National Parks’ so-called throughout New South Wales.
+Governmental abandonment of its national quarantine responsibilities allowed an imported China Virus Pandemic shut down Blue Mountains tourism and visitation completely for two years (11 Nov-2019- 30 Nov 2022).

-Each tragic instance/incident is reported in isolation, but as if some freak event, then it’s soon forgotten by the media.
-No lessons are learned by authorities responsible, no improvements are applied to safety standards or education to visitors/users.
+So, each tragic instance/incident is reported in isolation, as if some freak event, then it’s soon forgotten by the media.
+No lessons are learned by authorities responsible, no ongoing improvements are applied to safety standards or education to visitors/users.
 So inevitably, similar tragic instances/incidents repeat time and time again.

 Our hiking blogger Flex does not hold back.
 This ‘Mountains Drums‘ blog is intended to be a wake up call to the Blue Mountains community to lift its game and to actively challenge government responsible.